Education Workshop and Courses

 Resuscitation Academy High Performance CPR Workshop

-The High Performance CPR (HPCPR) workshop aims to optimize CPR delivery and improve survival rate for out-of-hospital cardiac arrest (OHCA).
-This workshop equips EMS educators, healthcare professionals with evidence-based resuscitation techniques while emphasizing the science behind CPR and the importance of data-driven performance improvement.
+The High Performance CPR (HPCPR) workshop aims to optimise CPR delivery and improve survival rate for Out-of-Hospital Cardiac Arrest (OHCA).
+This workshop equips EMS educators and healthcare professionals with evidence-based resuscitation techniques while emphasising the science behind CPR and the importance of data-driven performance improvement.